Body odour and sexual attraction: Body odour and fluctuating asymmetry

 During their fertile phase, females have repeatedly been shown as being more attracted to the body odours of more symmetrical males and of males whose faces they rate as attractive.
 The scent of symmetrical males provides an honest indicator of the male's phenotypic and genetic quality.
 This may explain why women who are highly fertile find the scent of low FA as attractive and yet this scent is not necessarily as attractive to other women.
-For example, it has been found that normally cycling women near their peak fertility tended to prefer the odour of shirts worn by symmetrical men and yet women at low fertility in their menstrual cycle or those using the contraceptive pill showed no preference for the odour of shirts of symmetrical men compared to those of asymmetrical men.
+For example, it has been found that normally cycling women near their peak fertility tended to prefer the odour of shirts worn by symmetrical men and yet women at low fertility in their menstrual cycle or those using contraceptive pills showed no preference for the odour of shirts of symmetrical men compared to those of asymmetrical men.
 These findings support the good genes hypothesis such that when women are in the fertile phase of their menstrual cycle, they should prefer markers of genetic benefits or 'good genes'.
 In other words, fertile women who prefer the scent of men with low FA are demonstrating a preference for the genetic benefits associated with those symmetric men.

-It is widely accepted that men prefer the scent of women in her most fertile period.
+It is widely accepted that men prefer the scent of women in their most fertile period.
 For example, in one study, men rated the body odours of T-shirts worn by women during their most fertile phase as more sexy and pleasant than T-shirts worn during their least fertile phase.
 Despite this, much of the research in the area concludes that the effect of the scent of symmetry appears to be sex specific such that men do not find the scent of symmetrical women more attractive than the scent of asymmetrical women.
 It therefore appears that attraction to symmetric body odour of the opposite sex appears to apply exclusively to women, and specifically fertile women, as non-fertile women and men do not display this preference.

 Body odour in selection

 Sex differences

 Whilst a vast number of studies have been conducted to investigate body odour and mating, research is now shifting in particular towards the effect of male scent to female sexual attraction.
 This is largely due to the effects of the menstrual cycle and hormone contraceptives, which directly affect women's partner preference.
 Past research has highlighted the importance of a male's scent to females, such that smell was rated significantly more important for women than men.
-Furthermore, smell and body odour were rated as the most important physical factor for females, compared to looks for men.
+Furthermore, smell and body odour were rated as the most important physical factor for females, compared to looks for males.
 Further studies have aimed to understand these sex differences.
 Using questionnaires and self-report data, a greater reliance was found for females on olfactory cues than males.
 This reliance was valued for females in both sexual and non-sexual contexts.
 The research strongly supports the hypothesis that whilst men use more physical and visual cues, women rely more heavily on olfactory cues such as body odour that men tend to overlook.